CodeLab7/guideline/AI/docs/PHP_LARAVEL_SPECIFIC.md

 - **Purpose**: Eloquent models representing domain entities.
 - **Best Practices**:
-    - When any attribute is default. define here instead of database.
+    - When any attribute has a default value, define it here instead of in the database.
     - Use soft deletes, unless specifically denied.
-    - Use Cast as per general use-case. like: JSON to Array, use of Enums, dates, bool or float
+    - Use casts according to general use cases, like JSON to array, enums, dates, bool, or float.
 - **Allowed**:
     - Relationships.
     - Attribute casts.